Last update 25 May

 For the latest updates sent directly to your inbox, sign up to the Canterbury BID newsletter.

-The Government announced a £330bn package of support to businesses and will continue to announce new measures in the coming days.
-As these filter through, please make sure to keep checking the following websites:
+The Government announced a £330bn package of support to businesses.
+Please make sure to keep checking the following websites:

 - Canterbury City Council Business Support Hub